-For the past 15+ years I’ve been working with mainly Microsoft .NET and have a keen interest in web development, code, machine learning, psychology, business and start-ups.
+For almost 20 years I’ve been working mainly with Microsoft .NET and have a keen interest in web development, code, machine learning, psychology, business, and start-ups.

 Too Much Information

-This led onto the Commodore 64 and a number of Amiga’s where I hacked around with Blitz Basic and various incarnations of AMOS.
-During the Amiga years I ran a BBS called The Forum!
+This led to the Commodore 64 and a number of Amiga’s where I hacked around with Blitz Basic and various incarnations of AMOS.
+During the Amiga years, I ran a BBS called The Forum!
 BBS from my bedroom.
 I had people from all over the world that would dial into that over a 36k modem.

 I was also a Fidonet node and involved in the Public Domain scene.
 I collaborated with other coders in Europe and tried my hand at writing the next “Zelda”.
 We never did finish it but I’m sure I still have the sprites somewhere.

-Naturally all of this led to me studying Diplomas and Degrees and university and embarking on a career in tech.
+Naturally, all of this led to me studying diplomas and degrees and embarking on a career in tech.

-I researched machine learning and sentiment analysis techniques during a Masters degree which resulted in the creation of a product called Social Opinion that mines data from social networks (beta).
-This work resulted in me being offered an invite to Twitter HQ in San Francisco!
+In 2013, I researched machine learning and sentiment analysis techniques during a Masters degree which resulted in the creation of a product called Social Opinion that mines data from social networks.
+This work resulted in me being offered an invite to Twitter HQ in San Francisco in 2016.

 Feel free to reach out to me if you have any questions, would like a topic covered or are interested in working on something together!